sybrew/the-seo-framework/readme.txt

 * Want to improve your pages?
 Learn how to [optimize your metadata](https://theseoframework.com/?p=2663).

 = Do more with extensions =
 For more advanced SEO tools and output, check out our free companion plugin [Extension Manager](https://theseoframework.com/?p=2760).
-Many extensions are included, among others are:
+Many Premium, Essentials, and Free extensions are included, among others are:

 * **[Focus](https://theseoframework.com/?p=2305)** helps you write targeted content with **focus keywords**, their inflections, and their synonyms.
 It is an indispensable addition for bloggers and businesses alike.
 * **[Local](https://theseoframework.com/?p=2306)** helps you set up local SEO business information.
 This could expand your business' "Knowledge Graph" card for local search listings.